km2ii/JVP_TG-PLUS/README.md

 ![](directory.png)
 ![](ConfigTools.jpg)
+-

-#### I state this mod is completely free , do not use it for any commercial purposes, pretend to be an author for sale more shameful.<BR>
+## I state this mod is completely free Again, Do not use it for any commercial purposes, pretend to be an author for sale more shameful.<BR>
 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=github.com/km2ii/JP109A_TG-PLUS)